aahowel3/Flow-Sorting-Nuclei/README.md

 in rentention_scores/wc_alignment - coverage of wc sample to mic reference - used this alignment instead of wc to mic aligment in previous project because the previous alignment was of a subset of the wc sample

 in retention_scores/coverage coverage.sh creates 3 folders - mac_coverage, mic_coverage, wc_coverage - and creates a coverage file of mic samples, mac samples, and wc samples using Samtools depth, pulling from previously generated alignments

+in retention_scores/coverage/ mac_coverage, mic_coverage, wc_coverage each folder has an analyze_coverage.sh - which is purely a way to loop each file back through to /coverage/analyze_coverage.R

+/coverage/analyze_coverage.R compares the IES_inMic file and the coverage file to calculate mean coverage for IES regions and mean coverage for Mac-destined regions

+Part 2
+in retention_scores/coverage/ mac_coverage, mic_coverage, wc_coverage each folder ALSO has an analyze_coverage_allchromo.sh which produces a text file wholechromo.__samplename__.text